rrx/blog/content/about.md

 ---

-My name is Ryan Sadler and I'm a Staff Software Engineer at Reddit.
+My name is Ryan Sadler and I'm a Staff Software Engineer at Gretel.
 You can find me on [LinkedIn](https://www.linkedin.com/in/ryansadler/).
 This is a blog of my thoughts on software development.

 I've worked as a software developer for over 20 years now.
 Coding has always been a hobby of mine.
 My